About BirdRank

 Scoring System

-Our point system rewards birders who document species with greater conservation needs.
-The harder a species is to find, the more it matters.
+Our point system rewards birders who document species with lower record frequency.
+The harder a species is to find, the more value it has in the leaderboard.

 🐦